lucasmari/basic-deploy/README.md

 ### Usage

-Run `vagrant up` on your terminal and access _localhost_ on your browser.
+Run `vagrant up` on your terminal and access _localhost:1234_ on your browser.

 ## How It Works

-Running "vagrant up", will trigger the provisioning (Ansible) in the guest machine (Vagrant).
+Running "vagrant up", will bring an Ubuntu machine up and trigger the provisioning (Ansible) in the guest machine (Vagrant).
 This provisioning is configured in _./provisioning/site.yml_ and is responsible for installing required packages and Docker before starting the Nginx container.